-You can reduce your risk of becoming infected with chlamydia or another sexually transmitted infection (STI) and spreading the disease.
+You can reduce your risk of becoming infected with chlamydia or another sexually transmitted infection (STI) and spreading the infection.

 Preventing an STI is easier than treating an infection after it occurs.

-For more information, see the topic Safe Sex.
+For more information, see the topic Safer Sex.

 Male condom use

 Condoms reduce the risk of becoming infected with an STI.
 A condom must be put on before any sexual contact begins.
 Use condoms with a new partner until you are certain he or she does not have an STI.

 Female condom use

 Even if you are using another birth control method, you may want to use condoms to reduce your risk of getting an STI.
 Female condoms are available for women whose partners do not have or will not use a male condom.

 There is no home treatment for chlamydia.
 Antibiotics, taken exactly as prescribed, normally cure chlamydia infections.
 Chlamydia does not cause long-term problems if it is treated before complications develop.
 Untreated chlamydia can lead to many complications.